 - High Wycombe Library Registration Office on Tuesdays, Wednesdays and Thursdays

-- Amersham: Chiltern District Council offices on Thursdays (we cannot accept card payments).
+- Amersham, Chiltern District Council offices on Thursdays (we cannot accept card payments).
 Map

 - Date and place of death

-In some cases, the Registrar may have to refer the death to the Coroner.
-In this case, the registration will have to be delayed until the Coroner has confirmed the cause of death.
+In some cases we may have to refer the death to the Coroner.
+In this case registration will have to be delayed until the Coroner has confirmed the cause of death.

 You may need copies of the death certificate for: